mjhea0/django-interactive-charts-post/README.md

     default_site = 'core.admin.CustomAdminSite'
 ```

-Here we created a new `AdminConfig` which loads our `CustomAdminSite` instead of Django's default one.
+Here, we created a new `AdminConfig`, which loads our `CustomAdminSite` instead of Django's default one.

 Replace the default `AdminConfig` with the new one in *core/settings.py*: